oavraham1/ag-evaluation/README.md

 ```sh
 $ python sample.py
 ```
 The code in "sample.py" loads a gensim word2vec model and runs evaluation on the 'nn' dataset.
 Notice the sample model it uses ('model.vec') covers only part of the vocabulary, thus the output will contain messages of the type "could not get similarity..." for the OOV words in the datasets.

 ### Can I use a model created by other library (not gensim)?
-Sure, the model does not have to be gensim model.
+Sure, the model does not have to be a gensim model.
-It just need to be encapsulated in a class with a method "similarity" which takes two words and returns a score.
+It just needs to be encapsulated in a class with a method "similarity" which takes two words and returns a score.

 ### Can I use the method for other languages?
 Of course, you just need to provide matching datasets which follow the structure described in the paper.

 ### Can I perform fine-grained analysis?
 Yes, you can filter comparisions by different properties of the `Comparison` class (declared in *evaluator.py*).
-For example, changing the lambda in the last line of *sample.py* from `comp: comp.set_name == 'nn'` to `comp: comp.set_name == 'nn' and comp.compare_type=randoms` will include only "positive-random" comparisons in the evaluation.
+For example, by changing the lambda in the last line of *sample.py* from `comp: comp.set_name == 'nn'` to `comp: comp.set_name == 'nn' and comp.compare_type=randoms`, you include only "positive-random" comparisons in the evaluation.

 ### The provided datasets
 The 'datasets' directory is divided into several sub-directories: